Tap to search

 As a whole it is an easy to manage itinerary, riding on secondary streets with low traffic or paved bike paths.
 There are light hilly bits with short uphill sections.
 Train connections among the overnight stays: every day Possibility to shorten the itinerary by taking the train: day 2, 3, 5 and 7

-If you would like to hire a bike (80 Euros) or e-bike (190 Euros) or helmet (15 Euros), please contact our office when booking [email protected]
+If you would like to hire a bike (80 EUR) or e-bike (195 EUR) or helmet (15 EUR), please contact our office when booking [email protected]

-Departure Saturdays and Sundays (also Tuesday and Wednesdays between 1 May and 18 Sept)
+Departure Saturdays and Sundays (also Tuesday and Wednesdays between 14 April to 30 Sept)

 Slow Tours offers a number of other Cycling Tours in Europe

-Today you will ride mostly along the Adige River, through orchards and vineyards passing the villages of Ora, Egna and Salorno.
-The dam pathways lead then to Trento.
+Today you will ride mostly along the Adige Rivercycle path, through orchards and vineyards of the renowned Wine Route.
+Half way between Bolzano and Trento you will reach Salorno, which represents the linguistic border between the German and the Italian world.
 Possibility to shorten the stage by taking the train in several train stations along the way.

-Today you head to Verona.
-With the Adige crossing it, this is one of the most important and beautiful cities in the Veneto region.
-Worth visiting are: the Roman Arena, the Church of San Zeno and Juliet’s House.
+After crossing the hilly landscape surrounding the Garda Lake, you will meet again the river Adige, which will take you into Verona, one of the most important and beautiful cities in the Veneto region.
+Worth visiting are: the Roman Arena, the Church of San Zeno and Juliet's House.

-At first, the route starts out flat and then heads through the Monti Berici, a hilly region just south of Vicenza, with a wonderful view of the city.
-The old city centre is characterized by the beautiful private palaces and public buildings by Andrea Palladio, the famous 16th century architect known all over the world.
-Possibility to shorten the stage by taking the train in San Bonifacio.
+Cycling in the countryside at the foot of Mounts Lessini, among the vineyards you will reach the castle of Soave.
+Further on the fortress of Brendola will show you the way to the Berici hills and to Vicenza.
+The old city centre is characterized by beautiful private palaces and public buildings by Andrea Palladio, the famous 16th century architect known all over the world. it is possible to shorten the stage by taking the train in San Bonifacio.

 Along the cycle path of the Battaglia Canal you will pass through Padua, home to one of the oldest Italian (and European) universities and rich in art and history.
 From here, along the Piovego Canal, you will reach Stra and will follow the Brenta Canal, overlooked by the countryside villas of the ancient Venetian nobility (Villa Pisani, Villa Malcontenta, Villa Widmann) until you reach Mestre, Venice mainland.
 You can choose to overnight in Venice with a supplement.
 Please note that in Venice (apart from Piazzale Roma and train station Santa Lucia) it is forbidden to cycle, and also to push your bike by hand.